Compiling and Building Cubes

 Each fact is a record in the fact table.
 The fact table should have the same as the number of records in the base table, except in the following cases:

-Also, when the system builds the indices, the index count should equal the number of records in the fact table.
-For example, the Architect should show the same number for Building facts and for Building indices.
+Also, when the system builds the indexes, the index count should equal the number of records in the fact table.
+For example, the Architect should show the same number for Building facts and for Building indexes.
 If there is a discrepancy between these numbers, check the log files.

 Possible Causes of Build Errors